 - Make sure you understand the role that each of these methods serves.
-Although we only need the is\goal and next\states methods for dfs to work, all of the other methods I'm asking you to implement will be useful in implementing these methods or others. - I strongly encourage you to implement your class a method at a time and then test each method individually.
+Although we only need the is_goal and next_states methods for dfs to work, all of the other methods I'm asking you to implement will be useful in implementing these methods or others. - I strongly encourage you to implement your class a method at a time and then test each method individually.
 Since many of the methods will use previous methods, it's important that you're confident that the previous methods are correct.
-Look at the last assignment for some ideas of how to test each method by itself. - I have tried to order the required methods in the order that I would suggest implementing them.
+Here are a few examples of how you might test individual methods as you go, but I encourage you to also come up with your own tests: